tella26/UserManager/README.md

 # NodeJS app and MongoDB Container

 This repository contains a simple demo API built with NodeJS app.
-It also contain The API is used to manage users in a MongoDB database.
+It also contain dockerfile and docker-compose.yaml/yml file The API is used to manage users in a MongoDB database.

 ### Development